 That it can also be recharged using solar panels is another big bonus.
 While it’s an element that only truly be appreciated by those who already have solar panels on hand, it’s a touch that makes it even more worthwhile for survival or camping situations.
 Plus, it’s environmentally friendly: something that gas-burning generators can’t match.

-It’s is quite pricy, however, especially when you don’t consider the cost of solar panels that are compatible with its plugs.
+It’s is quite expensive, however, especially when you don’t consider the cost of solar panels that are compatible with its plugs.
 But if you can afford it and believe you’ll use it, the EB150 is a quality purchase you might just be glad you made in the end.